OffGridNetworks/fuse-box-create-react-app/packages/fuse-box-react-scripts-ts/template/README.md

 See the section about [deployment](#deployment) for more information.

+### `npm run ejectconfig`
+> this is an enhancement over original create-react-app

+**Note: this is a two-way operation.
+Once you `ejectconfig`, you can go back by deleting the config directory!**

+If you aren’t satisfied with the build tool and configuration choices, you can `ejectconfig` at any time.
+This command will not remove the single build dependency from your project.

+Instead, it will copy a configuration files into a new `config` folder of your project.
+You can inspect it, change it, and just remove it if you want to go back to the default.

+You don’t have to ever use `ejectconfig`.
+The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
+However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it, and we think this two-way, one file configuration is a better option than the full `eject` below.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**